To provide safe, secure, efficient and environmentally responsible services that are valued by the aviation industry and community.

 To be the industry partner for keeping skies safe and delivering distinctive value.

-We are funded through customer charges and capital raised from debt markets.
-Our prices are set by the Airservices Board after extensive consultation with industry and are subject to oversight by the Australian Competition and Consumer Commission (ACCC).
+We are funded through customer charges for our services and by capital raised from debt markets.
+The Airservices Board set our prices, after extensive consultation with industry and oversight by the Australian Competition and Consumer Commission (ACCC).
 The aviation industry was directly impacted by the COVID-19 pandemic, leading to a 91 per cent reduction in revenue.
 As a result, we have received government assistance to support the industry, which is outlined in this report.

 We operate in accordance with the Act, the Australian Airspace Policy Statement 2018, the PGPA Act and the Minister’s Statement of expectations.
 A range of other legislation informs our operations.

 More information is available at www.airservicesaustralia.com/acts-and-regulations.